K-Mano/Chickweed/README.md

 Extract the archive, and run "ITToolKit Portable.exe" to complete.

 # How to Update
-**DO NOT RUN "Updater.exe" DIRECTLY!**

-1.Run "ITToolKit.exe" and Click "Update".

-2.The update will be started automatically.

 # Licence
 This software is released under the Apache 2.0 License, see LICENSE.